Bareboat Chartering 104

 Upon arriving, the instructor will review homework and ensure all students are prepared for the day.
 Three to five students and one instructor will spend 95% of all class time on a Beneteau 38′ or larger yacht.

-This class is for students wishing to charter boats for multiple days.
+This class is for students wishing to charter larger boats for multiple days.
 It prepares sailors for living aboard by learning about larger, heavier boats with more complex mechanical and electronic boat systems and equipment packages.

 Large boat handling and seamanship, trip planning, packing and provisioning, meal preparation and sleeping aboard, maintenance procedures, passage making and standing watches, basic coastal navigation using dead reckoning and taking a fix, speed, time and distance calculations, making landfall, and mooring and anchoring.